rnsharma77/CropSense-AI-App/README.md

 ## 📞 Support

-For support, email support@cropsense.ai or join our Discord channel.
+For support, email rudranarayansharma896@gmail.com or join our Discord channel.

 ---